-Step 3: Install the tutorials in your current working directory ¶
+Step 3: Install the tutorials in your current working directory and download data ¶

 You can then launch the notebook server and client:

 A browser window with a Jupyter Notebook instance should now open, letting you select and execute each notebook.
-You can start with the ones in the “notebooks” subdirectory, as these show how to use the others in the “exercises” directory along with the applications in the “apps” directory.
+You can start with the ones in the “tutorial” subdirectory, which will point you to various “exercises” directory along with the applications in the “apps” directory.
 The first notebook to load is the index page

 , which makes it simple to load each of the others.